tiangolo/issue-manager/README.md

 ### Edit your own config

-If you have [Visual Studio Code](https://code.visualstudio.com) or other modern editor, you can create your JSON config by creating a JSON file, e.g. `config.json`.
+If you have [Visual Studio Code](https://code.visualstudio.com) or another modern editor, you can create your JSON config by creating a JSON file, e.g. `config.json`.

 Then writing the contents of your config in that file, and then copying the results.